 Most hydroponics setups will do best at a mildly acidic pH.
 This gives the best access to nitrogen and other nutrients.
 It also creates an environment that’s hostile to fungi and other pathogens that can set up camp in your roots and cause real problems.

 I personally find the chemistry behind pH to be fascinating.
 Imagine the dance of those molecules in perpetual motion!
-Working out the best way to blend my solution to take advance of that dance is one of the nerdier joys of indoor hydroponic gardening.
+Working out the best way to blend my solution to take advantage of that dance is one of the nerdier joys of indoor hydroponic gardening.
 Maybe I should have been a chemist!